Bharatha Vilas: Themes

-Bharatha Vilas revolves around the themes of "religious unity, secularism, and brotherhood".
+Bharatha Vilas revolves around the themes of brotherhood, religious unity and secularism.
+The song "Indhiya Naadu" featured cameo appearances of actors from various Indian film industries such as Sanjeev Kapoor (Hindi), Akkineni Nageswara Rao (Telugu), Madhu (Malayalam) and Rajkumar (Kannada).

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Vaali.
-The song "Indhiya Naadu" had "lyrics that stressed on the importance of sharing river waters and the significance of national integration".
+The song "Indhiya Naadu" emphasising the "importance of sharing river waters and the significance of national integration".

 Reception

 Kanthan of Kalki appreciated Tirulokchandar's direction and Thirumaran's dialogues.
+Navamani praised the acting, humour, dialogues and direction.
 Bharatha Vilas won the Filmfare Award for Best Film – Tamil, and Tirulokchandar won for Best Director – Tamil.